JAAN555/gpu-coloc-workflow-portable/README.md

 - The initial Conda environment creation may take several minutes.
 - Input GWAS and eQTL datasets are not included in this repository.
 - Dataset locations should be configured through the parameter files.
-- The workflows assume execution in a SLURM-managed HPC environment.
+- The provided execution configurations and submission scripts target a SLURM-managed HPC environment.